 In this tutorial section we will discuss about input and output signals of operational amplifier or OPAMP and OPAMP ICs which includes LM741 and LM358.

-Operational amplifier is a DC coupled high gain voltage amplifier with a differential input and whose output is several hundreds of time of its differential input.
-In simple, sensors give a low voltage output that cannot be easy to read, so operational amplifier is used to amplify the signal.
+Operational amplifier is a DC coupled high gain voltage amplifier with a differential input and whose output is several hundreds of times of its differential input.
+In simple terms, sensors give a low voltage output that cannot be easy to read, so an operational amplifier is used to amplify the signal.

 Two commonly used opamp are LM741 & LM358.
 Difference between LM358 & LM741 is, LM358 is newer and have two OP-AMP on chip while in 741 only one OP-AMP is present.
 Both the IC’s have 8 pins.

-In op-amp LM741 Offset is used because any sensor can gives output without any input.
-To avoid noise signal we connect variable resister (POT-Potentiometer) in between +Offset and –Offset.
+In op-amp LM741 Offset is used because any sensor can give output without any input.
+To avoid noise signals we connect a variable resistor (POT-Potentiometer) in between +Offset and –Offset.
 Diagrams of the IC are shown below –

 OPAMP LM 741 PINOUT

 Op-amp has two inputs namely inverting (–) and non-inverting (+) terminal and one output terminal.